SpringDoesStuff/Athena-Template/README.md

-This repository provides a foundational UEFN (Unreal Engine for Fornite) map template replicating the core layout of the Fortnite Chapter 1 Athena map during Season 4 or other seasons.
+This repository provides a UEFN (Unreal Engine for Fornite) map template replicating the core layout of the Fortnite Chapter 1 Season 4 Athena Map

 # Built for the Community:
 This project thrives on collaboration!
 We encourage you to: